openwisp/openwisp-docs/general/code-of-conduct.rst

   inconsequential.
 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+- Refrain from demanding and expecting maintainers to offer you free support and/or free work.
+Maintainers are the most precious resources an Open Source project has and are a scarce resource.
+Acknowledge and recognize that they will not always be able to respond to all issues and all community support requests.
+- Refrain from name-calling and disrespecting other people in the community in any way, always maintain professional and respectful behavior.
+- Explain your technical issues in detail before requesting support.

 4. Unacceptable Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~